 We have been in the midst of SHAPES BOOTCAMP learning about 2D shapes and I came across this idea from A Day In First Grade and just had to implement it in my classroom!
 I’m always looking for new lessons and activities every year so this was a perfect complement to our SHAPES BOOTCAMP!
 Plus it’s very low prep, high engagement, and lots of learning.
 And it makes a HUGE MESS which is a must in our classroom!
 My motto: the messier the better!

 All you need is some butcher paper and magazines.

 Use the butcher paper to make some large shape anchor charts.
 Make them in the actual shapes you want the students to locate.
-We used circle, square, rectangle and triangle!
+We used a circle, square, rectangle, and triangle!

 Learning should be messy and just look at the mess we made!!!!
 (And then we cleaned it all up!)

 Our final 2D shapes anchor charts!
 We had the most trouble finding triangles and squares!

 If you’re looking for more shapes fun, check out SHAPES BOOTCAMP!
 This is a research-based, classroom-proven 2D and 3D shapes curriculum that is part of the TKS BOOTCAMP curriculum!
 Click the image below for more information on Shapes Bootcamp by TKS!